 Our walks take place across Britain, run all year round and accommodate a range of ages and walking abilities.
 We have over 500 volunteer groups across England, Scotland and Wales, most of which run several walks every week.

-Our experienced walk leaders will welcome you on every walk and provides a safe, sociable and fun environment for you meet like-minded people.
+Our experienced walk leaders will welcome you on every walk and provide a safe, sociable and fun environment for you to meet like-minded people.

 Find a walk now.

 Over 300,000 people walk with us every year – some choosing short urban strolls lasting no more than an hour, other taking on all-day challenging hikes in some of our most remote and beautiful countryside.
 All our walks are graded from easy to technical and everything in between so you know exactly what you’re in for.

 Most of our walks are at the weekends, but many of our volunteers also run walks during the week and in the evenings, particularly in the warmer months.

 You’re welcome to try out any of our walks for free.
 Once you’ve experienced the views, fun and exhilaration it’s just a case of becoming a member and you can come along to as many walks, anywhere in Britain, as you want.

 Some of our walks are especially fun for families with young children.
 There’s lots of great places you can take a pushchair without any problems.
 Search for a child-friendly walk or contact your local group for details.

 Under 18s are welcome on walks, but must be accompanied by a responsible adult.